A proof system for graph (non)-isomorphism verification: Proving canonical labelling and non-isomorphism

+The goal of the proving process is to derive a fact of the form $C(G,\pi_0) = (G',\pi')$ (i.e.~the final rule in the proof sequence should derive such a fact).

-While some rules may be applied unconditionally, whenever their premises are already derived, there are also rules that require some additional conditions to be fulfilled in order to be applied.
+While some rules may be applied unconditionally, whenever facts in their premises are already derived, there are also rules that require some additional conditions to be fulfilled in order to be applied.
 These additional conditions should be easily checkable during the proof verification.
-Also, proof rules use some functions that should be easy to calculate during the proof verification:
+The following operations are used for formulating and checking those conditions (colorings are represented by lists of their cells):